A Guide to Graduate Computer Science Courses

 What Is the Coursework of a Graduate Degree Program in Computer Science?

 Because there are so many specializations, it is much harder to show a basic computer science curriculum for graduate school coursework than undergraduate coursework.
-Additionally, many computer science programs allow you to build your own curriculum based on your interests and input from your advisors and faculty members.
+Additionally, many computer science courses and degree programs allow you to build your own curriculum based on your interests and input from your advisors and faculty members.

 So instead, here are some popular areas of graduate degree computer science subjects and their sample classes.